Sudden Cardiac Arrest: A Healthcare Crisis

 Estimates of the annual incidence of SCA among youth outside hospitals vary widely.
-In 2012, the American Heart Association (AHA) reported there are 10,235 cases of SCA annually in youth <18.
+In 2013, the American Heart Association (AHA) reported there are 9,500 cases of EMS-assessed OHCA annually in youth <18.
 Some experts, however, believe this estimate is high and that fewer than 1,000 children experience SCA each year.
 Efforts are underway to develop a registry to track the true incidence.

 How common is sudden cardiac arrest among athletes?

 The AHA reports that most sudden deaths in athletes may be attributed to cardiovascular disease (56%).
 Nearly one-third of cardiovascular deaths (29%) occur in blacks, 54% occur in high school students, and 82% occur with physical exertion during competition/training.
 Only 11% occur in females, though this proportion is increasing over time.
 According to a study by the National Collegiate Athletic Association, there is one SCA death per 22,903 athlete participant years among students 17-24 years of age participating in NCAA sports.